HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: Introduction

 \textbf{\underline{Contribution 1.}} We implement \sys, a heterogeneous LLM training system, which supports asymmetric partition for the training computation within the scope of data, pipeline, and tensor model parallelism to flexibly accommodate the heterogeneity of various GPUs and diversified network connections.
-Such designs enable partitioning the original training computation to the appropriate granularity to unleash the full potential of heterogeneous computation power.
+Such designs enable fine-grained partitioning of the original training computation to fully exploit the heterogeneous computational capabilities.

-\textbf{\underline{Contribution 2.}} We formulate the scheduling problem of allocating the LLM training computation over a set of heterogeneous GPU devices as a constrained optimization problem.
-To solve this problem efficiently, we propose a two-phase optimization approach that employs a graph partitioning algorithm to effectively coordinate parallel strategies for the given set of devices.
-In the first phase, the algorithm splits the available GPUs into multiple groups, each of which forms a pipeline in the second phase.
-We then iteratively apply the two-phase algorithm to determine the optimal parallel strategies for the set of heterogeneous GPUs.
+\textbf{\underline{Contribution 2.}} We formulate the scheduling problem of allocating the LLM training computation over a set of heterogeneous GPUs as a constrained optimization problem.
+To solve this problem efficiently, we propose a two-phase optimization approach that employs a graph partitioning algorithm to effectively coordinate parallel strategies for the given devices.
+In the first phase, the algorithm splits available GPUs into multiple groups, each of which forms a pipeline in the second phase.
+We then iteratively apply the two-phase algorithm to determine optimal parallel strategies for the set of heterogeneous GPUs.

 \textbf{\underline{Contribution 3.}} We evaluate \sys through experiments.
 We compare the system efficiency between heterogeneous settings (enabled by \sys) and standard homogeneous settings within a centralized data center (enabled by Megatron, Galvatron, and FSDP).
 We conduct these comparisons on training the popular LLM models with different model sizes, including \textsc{Llama-2 (7B)}, \textsc{Llama-2 (13B)}, and \textsc{Llama (30B)}.
-Our results demonstrate that, given the \textit{same} \textsc{FLOPS}, \sys not only operates efficiently in heterogeneous environments, but also achieves performance comparable to the state-of-the-art LLM training frameworks running in a homogeneous data center.
-These experiments indicate that our proposed system and algorithm offer an efficient solution that lowers the barriers to LLM training. \sys also outperforms state-of-the-art heterogeneous training systems (e.g. Metis~\cite{um2024metis}).
-The results show that \sys achieves up to $1.9\times$ MFU than Metis.
+The results demonstrate that, given the \textit{same} theoretical \textsc{FLOPS}, \sys achieves performance comparable to state-of-the-art LLM training frameworks running in a homogeneous data center. \sys also operates efficiently in heterogeneous environments and outperforms state-of-the-art heterogeneous training systems (e.g., AMP~\cite{li2022amp}, Espresso~\cite{zhou2025espresso}, and Metis~\cite{um2024metis}).
+The results show that \sys offers $1.5\times$ to $2.4\times$ higher throughput.